I have a lot of feelings about the new ‘Ghost in the Shell’ movie

 Plus, the script’s lack of subtlety makes it all the more glaring that it pretty much ignores the issue that has dominated so many discussions of the film — namely, the fact that this is a Japanese story with Japanese characters that’s been adapted into a Hollywood film with white leads.

-To be clear, Ghost in the Shell is hardly the first film to “whitewash” Asian characters.
+To be clear, Ghost in the Shell is hardly the first movie to “whitewash” Asian characters.
 But the fact that this is still happening, and that it’s happening to such a high-profile and beloved Japanese property, seems to have led to a particularly intense backlash.

 How does the movie deal with the issue?
 Mostly by not talking about it at all.

 It does depict a cosmopolitan city filled with characters of many races, and a law enforcement team at Section 9 (where Major works) that’s similarly diverse.
 So the filmmakers might have been able to claim “colorblindness” — except, of course, that the biggest roles have gone to white actors.
 (The only real exception is the casting of legendary Japanese director/actor “Beat” Takeshi Kitano as the leader of Section 9.
-And yes, he does get to kick ass.)Since Johansson and her co-star Michael Pitt (who plays the mysterious villain Kuze) both deliver solid performances, I might have been able to stifle my reservationsabout the casting, just as I’ve done with other Hollywood movies.
+And yes, he does get to kick ass.)Since Johansson and her co-star Michael Pitt (who plays the mysterious villain Kuze) both deliver solid performances, I might have been able to stifle my reservations about the casting, just as I’ve done with other Hollywood movies.

 Unfortunately, in a late-film twist, Ghost in the Shell actually doubles down on the whitewashing in a way that I can’t reveal here without spoiling things.
 (If you really want to know, knock yourself out.)
-What I will say is that the movie kind of acknowledges the the problematic casting by using a head-clutching reversal of Get Out … and then it tries sweep the whole thing under the rug.
+What I will say is that the movie kind of acknowledges the problematic casting by using a head-clutching reversal of Get Out … and then it tries sweep the whole thing under the rug.
+It raises all kinds of questions, and then seems to hope that you immediately forget them.

-So despite how much I enjoyed Ghost in the Shell, it’s hard not to see at as a bit of a missed opportunity.
+So despite how much I enjoyed Ghost in the Shell, it’s hard not to see at as something of a missed opportunity.
 And despite all the creativity and skill that went into the production design, the movie also serves as a reminder that in a few key ways, Hollywood’s imagination remains severely limited.

 0